Managing Professional Boundaries Workshop

 This workshop is open to individuals and can also be delivered as in-house training to groups of employees.

-Psychological Society of Ireland members can receive learning credits from this training and this workshop is also accredited with the Addiction Counsellors of Ireland (ACI) for 5 CPD points.
+This workshop is also accredited with the Addiction Counsellors of Ireland (ACI) for 5 CPD points, with other accreditation pending.

 The aim of this training programme is to enable participants to: